 Any interest you receive in a cash ISA will be tax-free.
 Interest from a normal savings account may be taxable if you earn interest over the Personal Savings Allowance (£1,000 for basic rate taxpayers or £500 for higher rate taxpayers).

 The longer you can afford to not have access to your money, the higher the rate of interest you can secure.
 Easy access savings accounts tend to pay lower rates than notice accounts, with fixed rate bonds typically paying the most.

-Fixed rate bonds come in a variety of terms – normally anything up to up to five or even seven years, with higher rates on offer the longer you are prepared to fix.
+Fixed rate bonds come in a variety of terms – normally anything up to five or even seven years, with higher rates on offer the longer you are prepared to fix.
 However, if these offer a monthly interest option, this will most likely have a slightly lower rate of interest, and many won't offer such an alternative at all.

 Talking of fixed rate bonds, there's another thing to consider: if you opt for a fixed rate bond you will get guaranteed interest for a set period.
 But if interest rates go up during the term of your bond, you may end up earning less than if you had gone for a variable rate savings account.